-- In the above grammar, the pseudo values that appear in angle brackets have the following meaning: - group name: represents the required symbolic name of the group as a string. - group_type_name: represents the name of the Group Type the definition is based upon. - group description: contains an optional description of the group. - property_assignments: represents the optional list of property assignments for the group definition that provide values for properties defined in its declared Group Type. - list_of_node_templates: contains the required list of one or more node template names (within the same topology template) that are members of this logical group. - interface_definitions: represents the optional list of interface definitions for the group definition that augment those provided by its declared Group Type.
+In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

+- group_name: represents the required symbolic name of the group as a string. - group_type_name: represents the name of the Group Type the definition is based upon. - group_description: contains an optional description of the group. - attribute_assignments: represents the optional map of attribute_assignments for the group definition that provide values for attributes defined in its declared Group Type. - property_assignments: represents the optional map of property assignments for the group definition that provide values for properties defined in its declared Group Type. - list_of_node_templates: contains the required list of one or more node template names (within the same topology template) that are members of this logical group.